Original Me: Production and composition

 The album was produced over a two-year time period at Plazmatek Studios in Germany.
 Every song on the album was produced by the two disc jockeys of Cascada, DJ Manian and Yanou.
 Like the previous albums by the recording group, album features songwriting credits from other writers including Tony Cornelissen, Allan Eshuijs, Jonathan Kinnear, James Kinnear and Andres Ballinas.
 New writers on the album include Mimoza Blinsson, Alfred Tuohey, Nina Peifer, Max Persson, and Salar Gorgees.
 Some of the production was aided by writers on the album like Alfred Tuohey and Andres Ballinas.

 For this album, Cascada decided to experiment with a new release strategy, planning to produce and release different singles and then attempting to bind them all into an album.
 A new single "Pyromania" was released in 2010.
 When interviewed about the new music coming out, lead singer Natalie Horler described their current music as going in a "slightly more pop direction".
 She still classifies it as dance music as it has combine their "clubby electronic pop" sound, with less beat per minute.
 A second single, "Night Nurse", was the released along with a music video featuring Natalie in full body paint of various colors in many scenes.
 This song never got a commercial release but was featured on a compilation CD in the UK.
 All of the singles released before the album's release date were came out six months apart, with "Pyromania" released in March, "Night Nurse" released in November and "San Francisco" released in June.

-The album is comprised heavily of electropop music influenced by Europop, eurodance and R&B. It follows in the sound of the previous album, Evacuate the Dancefloor, taking away the bell-synth sound and thump of the drum machine and synthesizers used in the eurodance music they used to produce.
-The production features more cymbal crashing beats, modern robotic synthesizers and a male voice in the bridge of nearly every song that is heavily Auto-Tuned.
+The album is comprised heavily of electropop music influenced by Europop, Eurodance and R&B. It follows in the sound of the previous album, Evacuate the Dancefloor, taking away the bell-synths, drum machines and synthesizers used in the Eurodance style they were previously known for.
+The production features more cymbal crashing beats, modern robotic synths and heavily auto-tuned male vocals.
 Other instruments featured in the production of this album include piano loops, guitars and synth strings.
 On two of the songs, “Unspoken” and “Independence Day”, Zimbabwean-German rapper Carlprit was featured, rapping throughout the first and second verse while Horler sang the chorus.